JeffDeCola/my-cheat-sheets/other/e-commerce/single-vendor/single-vendor-single-store-cheat-sheet/README.md

 ## OVERVIEW

-E-Commerce Platforms are Software as a Service (SaaS).
+E-Commerce platforms are Software as a Service (SaaS).

-The following illustration is a high-level view of an Single-Vendor (Single-Store) E-Commerce platform using WordPress and WooCommerce PlugIn.
+The following illustration is a high-level view of an Single-Vendor (Single-Store) E-Commerce platform on a private server using WordPress and WooCommerce PlugIn.

-Or more simply, an online store hosted on your private server,
+Or more simply, an **online store** hosted on your private server.

 ![IMAGE -single-vendor-single-store.jpg - IMAGE](../../../../docs/pics/single-vendor-single-store.jpg)